-The mission of mindful parenting is for parents to help kids develop secure attachments through activities and everyday life.
-Research over the last ten years, pioneered by Dr. Daniel Siegel MD. psychiatry professor and researcher at UCLA shows how the infant’s brain reacts to parents who are present and attuned to their children’s needs.
-Children who develop secure attachment in infancy and early childhood develop strong foundations for life and future relationships.
+The mission of mindful parenting is for parents to help kids develop secure attachments through activities and everyday life—research over the last ten years, pioneered by Dr. Daniel Siegel, MD.
+Psychiatry professor and researcher at UCLA shows how the infant’s brain reacts to parents who are present and attuned to their children’s needs.
+Children who develop secure attachment in infancy and early childhood create strong foundations for life and future relationships.

 Mindful parenting creates time to celebrate and engage in quality experiences with your children.
-A time to rid yourselves of to-do lists, stress, chores and work, focusing and learning about your children as you play.
+A time to rid yourselves of to-do lists, stress, chores, and work, focusing, and learning about your children as you play.
 Children get the benefit of your full attention as you interact and attend to their needs.
-Mindful parenting can involve special playtimes and enjoyable activities for you and your children.
-You will allow children to learn that they are important to you and not alone to fend for themselves.
-The gains contribute to strong self-esteem a secure foundation that lasts a lifetime!
+Mindful parenting can involve individual playtimes and enjoyable activities for you and your children.
+You will allow children to learn that they are essential to you and not alone to fend for themselves.
+The gains contribute to healthy self-esteem, a secure foundation that lasts a lifetime!

-Life with parents and children can be extremely stressful beginning the moment everyone is awake.
-In some families, each child needs to be at school and both children need to be at work on time.
-The morning routine requires all family members to be dressed, fed, lunches made as well as getting in the car and dropping everyone off at school or work.
+Life with parents and children can be extremely stressful, beginning the moment everyone is awake.
+In some families, each child needs to be at school, and both children need to be at work on time.
+The morning routine requires all family members to be dressed, fed, lunches made as well as getting in the car, and dropping everyone off at school or work.
 Often children are not cooperative because they are overwhelmed.
-Parents also overwhelmed with the knowledge of the time in which everything has to be done can become so aggravated that the day starts off with the upset for everyone.
+Parents also overwhelmed with the knowledge of the time in which everything has to be done can become so aggravated that the day starts with the upset for everyone.
 Beginning the day with anxiety does not make for a good foundation to perform.